 IMHO, PowerApps is more of a way to connect and exchange data among different business tools from Microsoft itself so its strength is that it’s almost a no-learn tool that relies on the same user interfaces users are already used to.
 Still, this is more than enough for a large variety of scenarios and many users than just need some quick tailoring of existing solutions.
 In the end, we should not forget that Access and Excel are already used as “development” tools (even “modeling” ones) by many people.

-In short, App Maker is the PowerApps version of Google.
-With App Maker you can easily integrate a variety of Google tools and services, including data-driven apps on top of Google Cloud SQL.
+In short, App Sheet is the PowerApps version of Google.
+With App Sheet you can easily integrate a variety of Google tools and services (Gmail, Sheets, …) including data-driven apps on top of Google Cloud SQL.
 Templates, drag-and-drop UI design and declarative data modeling are available to designers to accelerate app development.
+It’s also easy to integrate your app with third-party services via integrations already part of Google Workspace.

 Apple – SwiftUI

 Better Apps.
 Less code.
-This is how Apple defines SwiftUI.
+This is how Apple defines SwiftUI, its bet to slowly enter the low-code world.
 With SwiftUI you can build user interfaces for any Apple device using a minimal declarative syntax, drag & drop support and real-time preview (WYSIWYG approach).
-It reminds me of Quid but an Apple scale 🙂

-It’s a more modest low-code approach than some of the other companies in this post but it shows that nobody can escape the democratization of software development movement.
-I wouldn’t dare to call it citizen developers, we’re not yet there, but we’re indeed going in this direction.
+It’s a more modest low-code approach than some of the other companies in this post, but it shows that nobody can escape the democratization of software development movement.

 Facebook is a single-product company so it doesn’t make sense for Facebook to invest in developing a modeling tool to build external applications.
 But Facebook has indeed created React Native a cross-platform solution for mobile apps.
 As Facebook itself had to provide “native”-like versions of its software it made sense to invest and release React Native to simplify this process.